julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L04_GroupModels.md

 # Models with immunological component

 Global dynamics of a general class of multistage models for infectious diseases.
 Guo, Li & Shuai.
 [SIAM Journal on Applied Mathematics](https://doi.org/10.1137/110827028) **72** (2012)

+- Viruses such as HIV reside in the body for a very long time, potentially for life
+- Throughout the course of this residence, virus loads change and with it symptoms and infectiousness

 ---